Geology Site Account

 Gants Pit (site of), DOVERCOURT, Tendring District, TM24083127, Potential Local Geological Site

-Classic site of geological and archaeological interest with potential for education and research.
-Disused and infilled gravel pit now occupied by a primary school and playground.
+Gants Pit is a classic site of geological and archaeological interest with potential for education and research.
+It was the richest site for Palaeolithic hand-axes in Essex.
+It is a disused and infilled gravel pit which is now occupied by a primary school and playground.
 Any significant excavations on the site should be recorded.

 Gants Pit in Dovercourt is famous as the richest site for Palaeolithic hand-axes in Essex.
 It was situated on the west side of the junction of the main Harwich Road and Parkeston Road and is named after the former tenant of Pound Farm, Mr. W. Gant, who leased the land.
 It is sometimes referred to as Pound Farm Pit.
 The site is now levelled and occupied by Spring Meadow Primary School and playing field.

 The first discoveries were made in 1908 by a Lieut.-Colonel W. Underwood who, while walking in the area, noticed gravel being worked at this spot which was a farm field overlooking the Stour valley.
 He suspected that it was a likely spot for flint implements and interviewed the workmen.
 They informed him that they new nothing of such objects but had collected a large number of bones, which they had sold to a passing rag and bone merchant!
 Underwood searched the piles of gravel on the floor of the pit and did indeed find evidence of worked flints.
 He returned to the pit on a later occasion with representative examples of Palaeolithic implements for the men to see, and asked them to look out for such things.
 This proved to be great success and over 150 hand-axes were found in just three years.